Study Degree Credit Courses Without Seeking a Degree

 • minimum 24 credit hours or more of post-secondary college/university studies

 You are considered a returning special student, if you:

-If you are a new Visiting Student, you are required to complete the University of Manitoba Application for Direct Entry and submit a Letter of Permission from your home university granting permission to register in selected courses.*
+If you are a new Visiting Student, you are required to submit a Letter of Permission from your home university granting permission to register in selected courses.*